binaryphile/docker-redmine/README.md

 The general workflow looks like this:

-- In this repo, edit the following files to reference your github/docker account and the redmine version:
+- Export the variables (you can set them in your login rc file (e.g.
+.bashrc)
 - Fork redmine on [github] and clone it to your local machine
 - Checkout the branch you want, usually [version]-stable
 - Import the files from my repo: